vicenteavel/fundamentals-graphql/backend/README.md

-# Front-end for GraphQL Fundamentals
+# Back-end for GraphQL Fundamentals

 ## To install and run